UI Boustead Reit opens below IPO price

 - Following the offering, UI Boustead Reit's total market capitalisation stands just shy of S$2 billion.
 PHOTO: UI BOUSTEAD REIT

-[SINGAPORE] UI Boustead Reit, Singapore’s first mainboard and Reit listing for the year, fell at its trading debut on Thursday (Mar 12), along with broader losses in the Singapore market.
+[SINGAPORE] UI Boustead Real Estate Investment Trust (Reit), Singapore’s first mainboard and Reit listing for the year, fell at its trading debut on Thursday (Mar 12), along with broader losses in the Singapore market.

-It commenced trading at 2 pm and opened at S$0.805, 8.5 per cent below its initial public offering (IPO) price of S$0.88, excluding the allotment option.
+Its unit commenced trading at S$0.805, about 8.5 per cent below the initial public offering (IPO) price of S$0.88.
+The counter rose to S$0.835, and ended the day at its opening price, with nearly 103 million shares transacted.

 UI Boustead Reit’s IPO follows a strong offering pipeline in 2025, with about US$2 billion raised in proceeds, according to data from consultancy Deloitte.
-IPO proceeds came in at S$34 million in 2024 and US$35 million in 2023.
+IPO proceeds came in at just US$34 million in 2024 and US$35 million in 2023.

-The offering, which closed on Wednesday, comprised a public offer of 33.9 million units and an international placement of 643.3 million units.
+Despite the counter opening at lower than its IPO price, Citi’s head of South-east Asia equity capital markets was positive about the Reit’s portfolio quality and its growth prospects.

+Yew Jingkai, also flagging the market’s “proven track record for drawing global institutional capital into the sector”, said: “The IPO highlights Singapore’s strength as a leading global exchange for Reit listings.”

 Navigate Asia in